The Harshness of Reality

 I realized I have problems.
 Life problems.
 I can’t just think “Okay, everything will work out great!”
 When everything is falling around me.

 No, I’m not dying or anything.
 I just am financially strapped (as so many others are right now.)
-I haven’t been able to pay the rent in almost 5 months.

 The bills have been piling up and Winter is still making the most of it.
 Providing the necessities of life for my family is a daily struggle.
 There may be no end in sight to all of these depressing facts.